Skip to content

 High

 Bottom line — All five counties have confirmed moderate-to-extreme carpenter ant pressure.
-Pricing varies less than 5% across the region — what varies is the recommended treatment intensity and whether a quarterly plan is the baseline vs. an upgrade.
+Pricing varies little across the region — what varies is the recommended treatment intensity and whether a quarterly plan is the baseline vs. an upgrade.

 Visual Identification